 It gets to the point where there are so many competing sources of feeling unwell that you can't pick where to start, or what to do.
 It's like some omnipresent fog of malaise where all the various aspects of illness coalesce into one giant super-storm of feeling foul.

 The accompanying overwhelming physical weakness makes me want to pick aimlessly at the cushions of the couch and make incomprehensible mumbles of discontent like my old patients.
 I could fit right in, right about now.
-Just give me a bag of barley sugars, a crocheted blanket and a tube of Ben-Gay, and I'm there.
+A bag of barley sugars, a crocheted blanket and a tube of Ben-Gay, and I'm there.

 I am over Summer.
 I am over the unrelenting heat.
 The constant oppressive-pressure of the Summer storms.
 I have always been an Autumn girl and now I am even more so.